General

 synthetic ice summer training

 Imagine synthetic ice rink summer training for your son or daughter!
 That would be pretty cool right?
-That is exactly what young hockey player from St. George NB will be doing this summer on the 300 square foot synthetic ice surface his dad just purchased from us.
+That is exactly what a young hockey player from St. George NB will be doing this summer.
+He will be training on the 300 square foot synthetic ice surface his dad just purchased from us.
 They were here for a spring league hockey tournament and decided to come check out the product.
-They were impressed with the demo – enough that they filled up the back of their SUV with synthetic ice panels.
+They were impressed with the demo.
+It was impressive enough that they filled up the back of their SUV with synthetic ice panels for summer training.

-As I chatted with the proud hockey parents they were telling me how all their son wants to do is practice or play hockey.
-In all sincerity – this is the perfect hockey kid profile for synthetic ice.
-The parents who are already spending a lot of money on his budding hockey career will feel that this synthetic ice investment was worthwhile.
-Meanwhile the kid will be practicing and getting better every single day.
+As I chatted with the proud hockey parents, they were telling me how all their son wants to do is practice or play hockey.
+In all sincerity, this is the perfect hockey kid profile for synthetic ice.
+The parents who are already spending a lot of money on his budding hockey career will feel this synthetic ice investment was worthwhile for summer training.
+Meanwhile, the kid will be practicing and getting better every single day.

 We talked about how they would really like him to get involved in some other sports like soccer or lacrosse.
-On the other hand they said he loves hockey and they don’t push him into it – he chooses to do it.
+On the other hand, they said he loves hockey and they don’t push him into it.
+He chooses to do it.
 The easy conclusion for this kid is that he will use his synthetic ice all summer long and most likely every day.
+This makes synthetic ice summer training an ideal choice for him.

 In this situation everyone is happy.